-UV Protection.
-It is important to know how much UV protection a roll of tape has especially if the tape is going to be exposed for long periods of time.
+It is essential to know how much UV protection a roll of tape has, especially if the tape is going to be exposed for long periods.
 Sunlight degrades certain tapes and will become less effective over time if it does not have UV protection built-into the tape.
-Many factors contribute to the amount of UV protection in a roll of tape and if this is a critical factor for you, you need to find out just how much protection.
+Many factors contribute to the amount of UV protection in a roll of tape, and if this is a critical factor for you, you need to find out just how much protection.

 The best flashing adhesive is ones with acrylic adhesive technology.
-It’s the longest lasting and has the widest temperature range, but it is also the most expensive.
+It’s the longest lasting and has the most extensive temperature range, but it is also the most expensive.